$hp$-robust multigrid solver on locally refined meshes for FEM discretizations of symmetric elliptic PDEs: Introduction

 Numerical schemes for PDEs aim at approximating the solution $u^{\star}$ of the weak formulation with an error below a certain tolerance at minimal computational cost.
 Since the accuracy is spoiled by singularities, e.g., in given data or domain geometry, adaptive finite element methods (AFEMs) employ the loop

 to obtain a sequence of meshes $\TT_L$ that resolve such singularities.
-For a large class of problems, it is known that AFEM is \emph{rate-optimal}, i.e., one can construct an estimator $\eta_L(u_L^\star)$ from the exact Galerkin solution $u_L^\star$ for the discretization error $\enorm{u^\star - u_L^\star}$ that decreases with largest possible rate with respect to the number elements in $\TT_L$; see, e.g., the seminal works~\cite{Dorfler_marking_96, Morin_data_osc_00, Bin_Dah_afem_conv_rat_04, Stev_opt_FE_07, Casc_Kreu_Noch_Sieb_08} or the abstract overview~\cite{Cars_Feis_Page_Prae_ax_adpt_14}.
+For a large class of problems, it is known that AFEM is \emph{rate-optimal}, i.e., one can construct an estimator $\eta_L(u_L^\star)$ from the exact Galerkin solution $u_L^\star$ for the discretization error $\enorm{u^\star - u_L^\star}$ that decreases with the largest possible rate with respect to the number elements in $\TT_L$; see, e.g., the seminal works~\cite{Dorfler_marking_96, Morin_data_osc_00, Bin_Dah_afem_conv_rat_04, Stev_opt_FE_07, Casc_Kreu_Noch_Sieb_08} or the abstract overview~\cite{Cars_Feis_Page_Prae_ax_adpt_14} for $h$-adaptive FEM with fixed polynomial degree $p$.

-In practice, however, the \texttt{SOLVE} module may become computationally expensive (in contrast to all other modules) when employing a direct solver; see, e.g., \cite{Pfeiler_Praetorius_20, MooAFEM} for a discussion of implementational aspects.
+In practice, the \texttt{SOLVE} module may become computationally expensive (in contrast to all other modules) when employing a direct solver; see, e.g., \cite{Pfeiler_Praetorius_20, GHPS_21, MooAFEM} for a discussion of implementational aspects.
 Thus, usually, an iterative solver is employed to compute an approximation $u_L$ of $u_L^\star$ on each level, and the exact Galerkin solution $u_L^\star$ is not available.
-The question of whether the approximations $u_L$ converge with optimal rate with respect to the \emph{overall computational cost} (proportional to $\sum_{\ell=0}^L \#\text{solver steps} \cdot \#\TT_\ell$) was already treated in the seminal work~\cite{Stev_opt_FE_07} under some \emph{realistic} assumptions to an abstract iterative solver.
+The question of whether the approximations $u_L$ converge with optimal rate with respect to the \emph{overall computational cost} was already treated in the seminal work~\cite{Stev_opt_FE_07} under some \emph{realistic} assumptions about an abstract iterative solver.
 The recent work~\cite{GHPS_21} employs nested iterations and an adaptive stopping criterion to steer a uniformly contractive iterative solver, linking the \texttt{SOLVE} and \texttt{ESTIMATE} module in the above scheme by an inner loop.
 Then, it is shown that even the \emph{full sequence of iterates} converges with optimal rates with respect to the overall computational cost.
 For this reason, the design of algebraic solvers that are uniformly contractive and robust with respect to the discretization parameters is of utmost importance.